This module provides a general-purpose banded preconditioner for use with the daskr solver, with the Krylov linear system method.

 is used to communicate these

-for communication
+for

-with res
+communication with res

 , that data should be located beyond the first 2 positions.

-Import this module.
-Set info(15) = 1
+Set info(12) = 1

-to indicate that a jac
+that a jac

-call to DASKR, pass the procedure names banja
+routine exists.
+Then in the call to daskr, pass the procedure names

-and banps
+and psol_banpre

 as the arguments jac

-and
+and psol

 , respectively.

-The DASKR work arrays rwork
+The daskr work arrays rwork

 and iwork

-must include segments wp
+must include segments rwp

 and iwp

-for use
+for

 .
 Load these lengths in iwork

-as iwork(27) = lwp
+as iwork(27) = lrwp

-iwork(28) = liwp
+and iwork(28) = liwp

-, and include these values in the declared size of rwork
+include these values in the declared size of rwork

 and iwork